Debt Snowball vs. Debt Avalanche: Which Method Works Best?

 Paying off credit card debt can be a very emotionally draining and difficult process.
 And with the debt avalanche method, it may not feel like you’re making much progress on your debt for a long time.

-This can make it hard to keep moving forward with your goals.
+This can make it difficult to keep moving forward with your goals.
 With the debt snowball, you’ll achieve your first “win” pretty quickly, which can help you feel motivated to keep going.

 Pros